 –Audio editing and production of final mix

-–Writing web text, scripting five social media posts, and gathering photographs for social media publicity/Gravy blog post
+–Writing web text, offering a resource guide, and gathering photographs for social media publicity/Gravy blog post

 –Uploading final podcast episodes, raw audio files, transcripts, and photos to an SFA file server by the established deadline